Vault Server Installation

 Database Collation

-Updating System Status - if reinstalling and database exists
+Updating System Status

 Installation Complete